Last updated on July 25th, 2024 at 01:21 pm

-We always seem to take too much gear when boat camping in our 19-foot Cobia Center Console.
+We always seem to take too much gear when boat camping.
+You may have room, but it gets in the way.

-Approaching a low bridge while navigating a shallow channel recently, I scrambled around gear on the deck to release the strap clips so I could lower my Bimini top.
+Approaching a low bridge while navigating a shallow channel recently, gear was blocking me from releasing the straps on my Bimini top.
+A mad scramble ensued to save the top.

 CLOTHING